MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xe--no-user-mode-context.md

 The NO\_USER\_MODE\_CONTEXT bug check has a value of 0x0000000E.

 This bug check appears very infrequently.
+This occurs during the initialization of a user thread in kernel-mode.
+When the previous mode is user-mode and the thread's user context flag is zero, which means it's a system thread, the **NO_USER_MODE_CONTEXT** bug check occurs.
+When the user context flag is nonzero, this bug check does not occur.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](http://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).